NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^^
-.. table:: Parameters for definition of Box
+.. table:: Parameters for defining a box

  ============= =============================
   Parameters    Descriptions